sanjitaganesh/placement-prediction-ml/README.md

 ## Results and Observations

-- The model achieved an accuracy of approximately **XX%** on the test dataset
+- The model achieved an accuracy of approximately **79.45%** on the test dataset
 - Students with higher CGPA show a higher likelihood of being placed
 - EDA plots are saved in the **`eda_plots/`** directory for reference